Ghini/ghini.desktop/doc/open-invitation.rst

 Dear Garden Conservator

-Ghini is a small family of standalone programs, data servers and handheld clients, all dedicated to helping gardens manage their collection, and to publishing it:

 ghini.web is a public data serving hub both for ghini.tour instances, and for web clients exploring participating gardens and checking presence of plant species.  ghini.web is still very experimental, I